-The new Microsoft Edge browser has adopted the Chromium open-source project code base and offers better web compatibility and performance over the legacy edge.
+The new Microsoft Edge browser has adopted the Chromium open-source project code base, offering better web compatibility and performance over the legacy Edge.

 Microsoft Edge browser is cross-platform and supports all Windows, macOS, and Linux systems.
-If you’re currently using Edge and want to learn how to block popups and redirects, the steps below should show you how to do it.
+If you’re using Edge and want to learn how to block popups and redirects, the steps below should show you how.

 These popups are blocked most of the time.
-However, if you’re still receiving popups from websites online, check these settings to make sure they’re blocked.
+However, if you’re still receiving popups from websites online, check these settings to ensure they’re blocked.

 To get started with blocking popups and redirects in Edge, follow the steps below: